Disclaimer & Safety

 Tagetes oil (Tagetes minuta)

-If you love Bergamot essential oil and want to get out in the sun, use Bergamot FCF, which has had its photosensitizing components removed.
+If you love Bergamot essential oil and want to be in the sun, use Bergamot FCF, from which the photosensitizing components have been removed.